 Click the Objects icon.
 The Objects drop-down menu displays the Intermediate-type event objects.

-Select the object to replace the Intermediate Timer Event object.
+Select the new object type.
 The Change Type screen displays to confirm replacing the currently selected object.

 Click Confirm.
 The new object replaces the Intermediate Timer Event object with its default settings and color.